Astros vs. Reds: Betting Trends, Records ATS, Home/Road Splits

 Astros vs. Reds: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-J.P.
-France and the Houston Astros will take the field against the Cincinnati Reds and projected starter Andrew Abbott on Friday at Minute Maid Park.
+Jose Abreu and the Houston Astros square off against Spencer Steer and the Cincinnati Reds on Saturday at 4:10 PM ET, in the second of a three-game series at Minute Maid Park.

-Bookmakers list the Astros as -200 favorites on the moneyline, while giving the underdog Reds +165 moneyline odds.
-The total is 9 runs for this contest (with -105 odds on the over and -115 odds on the under).
+Oddsmakers list the Astros as -135 favorites on the moneyline, while giving the underdog Reds +110 moneyline odds.
+An 8.5-run total is listed in this contest.

 Rep your team with officially licensed Astros gear!
 Head to Fanatics to find jerseys, shirts, and much more.